Become a better medic. Join Today!

 Systemic Inflammatory Disease can affect the endocardium (valvular disease, thrombi), the myocardium (myocarditis, cardiomyopathy, rhythm and conduction disturbances, heart failure), coronary arteries (acute coronary syndromes, ischemic heart disease), and the pericardium (pericarditis and pericardial effusion).

-- Endocarditis: Normally resistant to organisms (infection), if the endometrium is injured, an initially sterile platelet-fibrin complex can become infected.
+- Endocarditis: Normally resistant to organisms (infection), if the endocardium is injured, an initially sterile platelet-fibrin complex can become infected.
 The bacterial source for endocarditis may be a dental abscess, infected skin lesion, infected vascular catheter, or from minor trauma of the oropharyngeal, gastrointestinal, or genitourinary mucosa.

 - Bundle Branch Block: The right bundle branch is vulnerable to stretch and trauma for two-thirds of its course when it is near the subendocardial surface.